foundryvtt/dnd5e/wiki/Hooks.md

 ### `dnd5e.postCreateMeasuredTemplate`

-Fires after a template are created for an Activity.
+Fires after templates are created for an Activity.

 | Name         | Type              | Description                                      |
 | ------------ | ----------------- | ------------------------------------------------ |